Russian warship, go fuck yourself: Design

 On 1 March 2022, Ukrposhta, the Ukrainian postal service, launched a stamp design competition on the theme of the phrase.
 On 12 March 2022, the First Deputy Foreign Minister Emine Dzhaparova announced that artist Borys Grokh's work won the popular vote of Ukrposhta for the sketch for the stamp.
 Fact-checking site Snopes said that Grokh had lived in Yevpatoria in the Crimea all his life and was studying to be an artist, but as a result of the Russian invasion of Crimea in 2014, he was forced to leave his home and had moved to Kyiv and later to Lviv.
-Snopes quoted that Ukrposhta encouraged Ukrainians to send the same to their "friends abroad or send a fiery "hello" to the Russians".
+Snopes quoted that Ukrposhta encouraged Ukrainians to send the stamp to their "friends abroad or send a fiery 'hello' to the Russians".
 Ukrposhta issued the set of commemorative postage stamps on 12 April.

 The stamps feature a drawing of a Ukrainian soldier presenting the middle finger to the Russian cruiser Moskva.
 The overall layout with the ochre land underneath the blue sea mimics the colours of the Flag of Ukraine.
 The special postmark accompanying the stamp shows the outline of Snake Island.
-The stamp design is available in both domestic and foreign version.
-President Zelenskyy had his picture taken with the stamps and commented that Russian warships should only sail in one direction.
+The stamp design is available in both a domestic and foreign version.
+President Zelenskyy had his picture taken with the stamps and commented that Russian warships should only sail in one direction, back to Russia.

+The design won the Assiago Award for the best designed postage stamp of 2022.